Richard Fagan (polo): Business career

 In 2011, Fagan started the Kijani Commodity Fund, which pitched investments to small commodity producers.
 The fund — originally domiciled in Mauritius — managed more than $130 million in assets.
 In 2014, the Mauritius Financial Services Commission began investigating Belvedere Management Group, belonging to David Cosgrove, and suspended two of Belvedere's local fund vehicles, one of which housed Fagan's Kijani fund, over investors' concerns.
 The Kijani Fund was seized by Cayman Island regulators in June 2015.
-According to the Wall Street Journal, Fagan's fund has been seized but at the time of writing in 2015 he has not been accused of any wrongdoing by regulators.
-Various other high-value managed funds linked to Fagan's network were seized by financial regulators and put into administration to protect investor funds.
+Fagan was alleged to have siphoned off £56.2m from Kijani Resources and £5.8m from Ratio into companies he and his associates controlled.
+Furthermore, the funds’ assets were found to be hugely overvalued; the liquidators were only able to recover £1m from the £136m in investments that had been reported.

+The judge ordered Fagan to pay £56.2m to Kijani Resources and £5.8m to Ratio with an additional 8% annual interest in February.